Want to see something unexpected on Maui? Try visiting Haleakala for the sunrise and the quaint Upcountry of Maui.

 The volcano peak is at 10,023 feet, so it’s a long way to go from the beach.

-We arrived to the top of the mountain and it was so dark you couldn’t even see to walk.
+We arrived at the top of the mountain and it was so dark you couldn’t even see to walk.
 We used our phones as flashlights to reach the viewing area.
 It was really spooky!

 After waiting in the freezing cold (literally in the 30s!,) the colors started changing.
 Even before the sun officially rose, we saw the colors bounce off the sky.